SukjinMun/Scholarly_Paper_Crawler/README.md

 ## 1.0 About
 This pipeline automates the search and retrieval of research paper metadata based on specified keywords.
-The pipeline uses Google Scholar to gather information on research papers, including links and author details, and attempts to download PDFs from Sci-Hub.
-In the end, the pipeline stores and organizes the information in a separate XLSX file.
+It uses Google Scholar to gather information on research papers, including links and author details, and attempts to download PDFs from Sci-Hub.
+Designed primarily for studying and researching materials, this pipeline is especially useful for material science purposes.
+However, it is versatile enough to support other research areas as well, as it retrieves PDFs based on the keywords provided.
+At the end of the process, the pipeline organizes and stores the information in a separate XLSX file for easy reference.

 ## 2.0 Important Notice